Electrical & Computer Engineering

 Cat I (offered at least 1x per Year).

 This course provides an introduction to the time and frequency domain analysis of discrete-time signals and linear systems.
-Topics include sampling and quantization, characterization of discrete-time sequences, the discrete-time Fourier transform, the discrete Fourier transform and its applications, the Z transform and its applications, convolution, characterization of FIR and HR discrete-time systems, and the analysis and design of discrete-time filters.
+Topics include sampling and quantization, characterization of discrete-time sequences, the discrete-time Fourier transform, the discrete Fourier transform and its applications, the Z transform and its applications, convolution, characterization of FIR and IIR discrete-time systems, and the analysis and design of discrete-time filters.
 The course will include a focus on applications such as sampling and quantization, audio processing, navigation systems, and communications.
-Extensive use will be made of simulation tools including Matlab.
+Extensive use will be made of simulation tools, including Matlab.

 ECE 2799.
 Electrical and Computer Engineering Design